lampepfl/progfun-wiki/ToolsSetup.md

  - Download the sbt installer from here: [http://scalasbt.artifactoryonline.com/scalasbt/sbt-native-packages/org/scala-sbt/sbt/0.12.0/sbt.msi](http://scalasbt.artifactoryonline.com/scalasbt/sbt-native-packages/org/scala-sbt/sbt/0.12.0/sbt.msi)
  - Run the installer

-Verify that sbt is installed correctly: open the Command Prompt and type `sbt -h`, you should see a help message from sbt.
+Verify that sbt is installed correctly: open the Command Prompt and type `sbt sbt-version`, you should see the version number of sbt.
 If you have problems installing sbt, ask for help on the forums.

 ## Installing Eclipse and the Scala IDE